argorar/WebMConverter/README.md

 * Now your settings are remembered
 * Gfycat integration using browser-based OAuth authentication.
 Upload your gfy after convert with one click

+#### Version 3.1.0
+* Added option to interpolate frames in Advanced/Encoding
+* Improved trim lag with 4k videos

 This software is released under the MIT license.
 See LICENSE.md .

 If you have any issues with this program, you may report them on [here][NewIssue].